Clifton893/Asian-Food-Emojipedia/README.md

 # Asian Food Emojis
 A spinoff from Angela Yu's emojipedia React challenge.
+This was an exercise in using React props, and I liked it so much to fork it and put my own twist on it!

 **08/25/2020** I'll soon upload my sandbox's files to this repo, along with populating the site with more great Asian food emojis!